Reviewing Taitron Components (TAIT) & Its Competitors

 |2.48

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 18.47%.
-Given Taitron Components’ competitors higher possible upside, analysts plainly believe Taitron Components has less favorable growth aspects than its competitors.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.58%.
+Given Taitron Components’ rivals higher probable upside, analysts plainly believe Taitron Components has less favorable growth aspects than its rivals.

 Taitron Components Company Profile